VigilantTater/ConstantVigil/README.md

 4. Click all of the links one by one to make sure the installation worked.
 5. Open "NightVigil34.html"
 6. Click any link under SunsetVigil.
+# OH MY GOD SO MANY GAMES I GIVE UP
+1. FOLLOW THE PREVIOUS STEPS BUT WITH ADDGAMES AND addgames.html, OK!?!?!?!?!?!??!?!?!?1?!?